GearHost/Docs/docs/csr.md

 #What is a CSR?#

 A **Certificate Signing Request** is a message sent from an applicant (You) to a certificate authority (SSL vendor) in order to apply for a digital identity certificate (SSL).
+You can also order a certificate through us as it's much faster and easier getting one.
+For that please follow this [guide.](https://www.gearhost.com/documentation/order-ssl)

 ##How do I get started?